SmartlyDressedGames/Unturned-Docs/ServerHosting.md

 	_Note: running an internet server will require opening ports on your router (this is called "port forwarding")._

 	In this example "MyServer" is used as the ServerID for savedata and configuration purposes; you may choose to replace "MyServer" with a different name.
-For an example batch script, open the built-in `ExampleServer.bat` file in a text editor._
+For an example script, open the built-in `ExampleServer.sh` file in a text editor._

 3. You can safely close the server by executing (typing, and then pressing the "↵ Enter" key on your keyboard) the following command on the command-line interface: `shutdown`